andlessa/BoltzmannEqs/Manual/source/boltzEquations.rst

     \times \left[ f_a f_b - f_i f_j \right] E_i^{\alpha}

 where :math:`\alpha = 0 (1)` for the number (energy) density.
 Here we
-assume that the distributions can be approximated by [1]_:
+assume that the distributions can be approximated by:

 .. math:: f_i \simeq \exp(-(E_i - \mu_i)/T)